 A quality field of professionals will contest Western Sydney

-A win in Western Sydney would be Steffen’s sixth in a row this year after she claimed IRONMAN 70.3 titles at Vietnam, Cairns, Cebu, Sunshine Coast and Mandurah.
+A win for Steffen would mark an extraordinary year at the IRONMAN 70.3 distance, having won five races in a row after victories at Vietnam, Cairns, Cebu, Sunshine Coast and Mandurah.

-Recent IRONMAN 70.3 Taiwan champion New Zealand’s Gina Crawford will also be in the mix and is looking forward to racing again after injury forced her to retire in Hawaii.
+Recent IRONMAN 70.3 Taiwan champion Gina Crawford from New Zealand will also be in the mix and is looking forward to racing again after injury forced her to retire in Hawaii.

-Van Berkel will be joined on the start line by SunSmart IRONMAN 70.3 Mandurah runner-up Jake Montgomery, who produced the race of his career to lead until the 16km mark of the run, eventually finishing second.
+Van Berkel will be joined on the start line by IRONMAN 70.3 Mandurah runner-up Jake Montgomery, who produced the race of his young career to lead until the 16km mark of the run.

-The pair will be joined by fellow Australians Nicholas Kastelein, Casey Munro and Luke Bell, fourth, fifth and sixth in Mandurah.
-Along with David Mainwaring and Matthew Pellow.
+The pair will be joined by fellow Australians Nicholas Kastelein and Casey Munro, fourth and fifth respectively in Mandurah.

-Over 1,600 age group athletes will be racing over the IRONMAN 70.3 Western Sydney.
+Over 1,600 age group athletes will be racing at IRONMAN 70.3 Western Sydney.

 The 2015 IRONMAN 70.3 Western Sydney is proudly supported by the NSW Government through its tourism and major events agency, Destination NSW.